Understanding DNA: The Blueprint of Life

 Gene Expression: From DNA to Proteins

-Genes are segments of DNA that code for proteins, the workhorses of the cell.
-The process from DNA to protein includes two main steps: transcription and translation.
-During transcription, the DNA sequence of a gene is copied into mRNA (messenger RNA).
-This molecule carries the genetic information from the DNA in the nucleus to the ribosomes in the cytoplasm, where protein synthesis occurs.
+Probably should have led with this, because this is where DNA actually does its job.
+Genes are stretches of DNA that code for proteins, and proteins do most of the heavy lifting in your cells.
+Getting from DNA to protein happens in two steps: transcription and translation.
+During transcription, the DNA sequence of a gene gets copied into mRNA (messenger RNA).
+That mRNA then carries the instructions from the nucleus out to the ribosomes in the cytoplasm, where the actual protein-building happens.

 Translation: Building Proteins

-Translation is the process of synthesizing proteins based on the sequence encoded in mRNA.
-Transfer RNA (tRNA) molecules bring amino acids to the ribosome, where they are linked together in the order specified by the mRNA.
-Each set of three nucleotides, or codon, corresponds to a specific amino acid.
-This sequence determines the primary structure of a protein, influencing its function and activity.
+Translation is where the protein actually gets assembled.
+Transfer RNA (tRNA) molecules bring individual amino acids to the ribosome, and they get linked together in the exact order specified by the mRNA.
+Every set of three nucleotides — called a codon — corresponds to one specific amino acid.
+String all those amino acids together and you’ve got a protein.
+The sequence determines the protein’s shape and function.
+Change the sequence, change the protein.
+Simple concept, massive implications.

 Genetic Variation and Inheritance